Family and Genealogy sites

 A personal website run by Alan Clarke containing Family History, Census and other invaluable information about Northamptonshire.

-A sister site to the original "Friends Reunited".
 Upload your family tree and look for matching names in anyone else's tree.
 I really can recommend this site - It found me a contact which solved a crucial family mystery.

 FreeBMD stands for Free Births, Marriages, and Deaths.
 This project contains the "General Register Office" index information for the period 1837-1901.